 - ITFC, on behalf of the IsDB Group, has been an active partner and contributor to the Aid for Trade global initiative, since its inception by the World Trade Organization (WTO) in 2005.
 The main reason behind this contribution is that the AfT initiative has been perceived by ITFC as a mechanism to support its MCs, to build their capacities to benefit from trade liberalization.
-To achieve that goal, ITFC has been carrying out the activities related to Aid for Trade Global Initiative through its different flagship programs. - The AfTIAS 2.0 Program is considered as one of the important flagship programs developed by ITFC.
+To achieve that goal, ITFC has been carrying out the activities related to Aid for Trade Global Initiative through its flagship programs. - The AfTIAS 2.0 Program is considered as one of the important flagship programs developed by ITFC.
 It was designed to be a five-year program (2021-2026) taking into consideration the impacts of COVID-19 on trade in the Arab region.
 Its development objective is to "enhance the environment for international trade in the Arab region by making it more efficient and inclusive, thereby creating opportunities for employment and contributing to sustainable development".
+This second phase, which was launched on 27 October 2021, is being implemented over 5 years from 2021 to 2026.